educationfordemocracyindx/educationfordemocracyindx.github.io/_pages/board.md

 layout: profiles
 title: The Advisory Board
 permalink: /board/
+description: The advisory board meets several times over the course of the project.
+It provides advice and feedback on all aspects of the project, from the design of the EfDI to the dissemination of the project’s results on the website and in publications.
+Its members are:

 profiles:
   # To include more than one profile, replicate this block and create one content file for each profile inside _pages/